 Soderquist said knowing when swimmers are in need of rest is key to staying safe in the water.
 At the beach or pool, Soderquist recommends that adults who can’t tread water fully clothed for more than 10 minutes wear a personal floatation device.

-Washington state law requires a Coast Guard-approved life vest for each person on all vessels and kids 12 and under must be wearing one at all times.
+requires a Coast Guard-approved life vest for each person on all vessels and kids 12 and under must be wearing one at all times.

 “The last thing you want to be is kind of buoyant,” Mohorovich said.